Dreyfus affair: Social consequences

+Zionism

 The shock of the Dreyfus affair also affected the Zionist movement "which found fertile ground for its emergence".

 The Austro-Hungarian journalist Theodor Herzl appeared profoundly moved by the Dreyfus affair, which followed his debut as a correspondent for the Neue Freie Presse of Vienna and was present at the degradation of Dreyfus in 1895.
-"The Affair ... acted as a catalyst in the conversion of Herzl".
+"The catalyst for Herzl's 'conversion' is usually seen as the Dreyfus affair, which made him realise the impossibility of Jewish existence in Europe", although some scholars believe that Herzl may have exaggerated the influence that the Dreyfus affair had on him.
 Before the wave of antisemitism that accompanied the degradation Herzl was "convinced of the need to resolve the Jewish question", which became "an obsession for him".
 In Der Judenstaat (State of the Jews), he considered that:

 Herzl's shock was great, for, having lived his youth in Austria, an antisemitic country, he chose to live in France for its humanist image, which made it appear a shelter from extremist excess.
 He had originally been a fanatic supporter for assimilation of Jews into European Gentile society.
 The Dreyfus affair shook Herzl's view on the world, and he became completely enveloped in a tiny movement calling for the restoration of a Jewish State within the biblical homeland in the Land of Israel.
 Herzl quickly took charge in leading the movement.

 He organized on 29 August 1897, the First Zionist Congress in Basel and is considered the "inventor of Zionism as a real political movement".
 Theodor Herzl wrote in his diary (1 September 1897):

-On 29 November 1947, a little over fifty years after the First Zionist Congress, the United Nations voted to partition Palestine into a Jewish State.
-The following year the state of Israel was established.
-Consequently, the Dreyfus Affair is seen as a turning point in Jewish history and as the beginning of the Zionist movement.

 The Dreyfus affair also marked a turning point in the lives of many Jews from Western and Central Europe, as the pogroms of 1881–1882 had done for the Jews of Eastern Europe, as many Jews had believed that they were Frenchmen first.
 Yet Jews, despite the state-sanctioned efforts of the emancipation movement, were never truly accepted into society and were often deemed aliens and outsiders, even when they showed extreme devotion by fighting courageously in the wars of their respective countries.